 Once the numerical solutions are obtained, we use them to compute the photon sphere radius and the capture parameter in these modified spacetimes.
 To this end, we generalize the standard GR calculation to a generic static, spherically symmetric metric and derive the corresponding generalized Binet equation.
-This equation is then solved numerically to determine the first critical value of the impact parameter leading to total reflection.
+This equation is then solved numerically to determine the first value of the impact parameter leading to total reflection, i.e.\ when the deflection angle equals $\pi$, so that the photon returns along the incident direction.
 Together with the capture parameter, we define the effective width of the photon rings, which we shall briefly refer to as the \emph{photon sphere width}: the radial distance between the impact parameter of the first total reflection and that of infinitely many reflections, i. e. the capture parameter.
 This observable is particularly relevant, as it is a parameter that indicates the width of the photon ring structure that could be measured by future high-precision experiments, such as the Einstein Telescope and next-generation VLBI arrays \cite{Galison:2024bop, Lupsasca:2024xhq}.\\

 Finally, the article is organized as follows.
 In Sec.~\ref{f(r) exter}, we briefly review the formulation of $f(R)$ gravity, present the system of equations for static, spherically symmetric metrics, study their asymptotic behavior, and solve the metric in the different cases.
 In Sec.~\ref{pho_sphe_capture}, we revisit the standard calculation of light deflection in black holes within GR and extend it to compute the photon sphere radius and the capture radius in the context of modified gravity.
 In Sec.~\ref{photon_width}, we investigate the strong-deflection limit in GR, briefly review the conditions for total reflection and transmission, and define the photon sphere width.
-In Sec.~\ref{pho_f_R}, we compute the photon sphere observables ---radius, capture parameter, and width--- using the $f(R)$ solutions obtained in the first section.
-Finally, Sec.~\ref{conclusions} summarizes the main results and discusses possible future directions.
+In Sec.~\ref{pho_f_R}, we compute the photon sphere observables (radius, capture parameter, and width) using the $f(R)$ solutions obtained in Section II.
+Finally, Sec.~\ref{conclusions} summarizes our main results and discusses possible future directions.